Leadership & Education Program for Students

-The mission of LEAPS into IM is to enhance the leadership skills and knowledge base of future physician leaders in Integrative Medicine.
+The mission of LEAPS into IM is to enhance the leadership skills and knowledge base of future health leaders in Integrative Medicine.
 Integrative Medicine is uniquely qualified to assist patients to reach a place of healing in the face of chronic disease.
 Individuals with chronic disease and others who have interest in prevention and wellness are increasingly engaging in alternative, complementary, holistic, spiritual and traditional ways of healing.
-In LEAPS into IM, we refer to these healing traditions as "Mind/Body/Spirit Disciplines."
 They are an important part of an Integrative Medicine approach to health and healing.
-An equally important component of the LEAPs program is Functional Medicine.
-Functional Medicine places the patient as the center of the health care team and utilizes the patient's entire life narrative to create a theory of how their behaviors interact with their genetic propensities to create the constellation of symptoms observed.
+Integrative Medicine places the patient as the center of the health care team and utilizes the patient's entire life narrative when considering health outcomes.

 History of LEAPS

 LEAPS evolved from the former AMSA Foundation- and NIH grant-sponsored Educational Development in Complementary and Alternative Medicine (EDCAM) Leadership Training Program (LTP) held at the Omega Institute, beginning in 2003.
 The Leadership Training Program (LTP) of EDCAM was a weeklong summer program designed to foster the development of future leaders of the CAM/Integrative Medicine movement.
-Through a rigorous application process, 20 of the most aspiring medical student leaders from across the country gathered for an intense program each summer filled with inspiring workshops, leadership skill enhancement, and an intentional focus on self-healing, wellness, and community development.
-Students returned ready to implement a project to promote integrative medicine at their respective medical schools.
-The "Integrate Chicago" conference, now in its 9th year, was originally created by 3 EDCAM students who combined forces to deepen the IM education offered through their schools.
+Through a rigorous application process, 20 of the most aspiring medical student leaders from across the country gath

 To date, more than 200 medical students have enriched their medical education and indeed, careers and lives of their patients, by attending this pivotal training program.
 Past attendees have said that it helped them to believe in medicine and healing again, and gave them a sense of community and purpose in their medical careers.
 In 2010, through the collaboration of AMSA, Kripalu, the University of Connecticut School of Medicine and the Academic Consortium for Integrative Medicine and Health, this inspiring program was re-launched as LEAPS.